Hes-Siemelink/instacli/instacli-spec/commands/instacli/util/Print.spec.md

   greeting: Hello, World!
 ```

-may print
+should print

     greeting: "Hello, World!"

-as that is equivalent Yaml.
+or equivalent Yaml.
+The exact format may vary depending on the Yaml library used by the implementation.